EU AI Act and autistic AI tools

 Anyone in the high-risk corridor must build a full conformity regime: documented risk management, data governance with training-data evidence, technical documentation, logging duties, human oversight, accuracy and robustness measurements, conformity assessment.
 Annex I cases additionally require a notified body.

-The cost runs into six figures per audit cycle, excluding personnel and follow-up reviews.
+A widely cited study by the Centre for European Policy Studies estimates the initial conformity cost for a single high-risk AI system at around EUR 29,277, plus annual costs of around EUR 71,400 for a certified quality management system, in each case excluding internal personnel cost and follow-up audits.[6]
 For a small team this is only sustainable if the use case genuinely is high-risk.
 The answer is not to circumvent obligations but to scope the use case cleanly.

 What we still meet voluntarily